Egg Freezing Guide: Benefits, Process & Best Age Egg Freezing Guide: Benefits, Process & Best Age

 • Uncertain Life or Relationship Circumstances

-Women who are not in a relationship or do not feel ready for parenthood can preserve their fertility until the time is right.
+Women not ready for motherhood can preserve eggs until the time feels right.

 Step 1: Ovarian Stimulation

-Daily hormone shots stimulate the ovaries to develop multiple eggs.
+Hormone injections stimulate the ovaries to produce multiple mature eggs.

 Step 2: Monitoring

-Frequent blood tests and ultrasounds are performed to track follicular growth and hormone levels.
+Ultrasounds and blood tests track follicle development and hormone levels.

 Step 3: Egg Retrieval

-Once the eggs are mature, they are retrieved through a minimally invasive procedure under short general anesthesia, guided by ultrasound.
+Mature eggs are collected through a minimally invasive procedure under light sedation.

 Step 4: Vitrification (Freezing)